Biology of Disease

 Theme leader - Dr. Agnieszka Bronowska (Newcastle University)

 Newcastle University is a leading institution for medical research, being consistently ranked in the top 10 nationally.
 We have an international reputation and proven track-record in drug discovery and medicinal chemistry.
+In REF2021 100% of our Chemistry research was rated as world leading for impact.

 Multi-disciplinary research at the interface between physical science and biosciences lies at the core of the Durham University strategy.
 The University is also a leader in industrial engagement and translational research, and the Chemistry Department was ranked 1st for impact in REF2014.